dtcenter/METplus/docs/Release_Guide/release_steps/met/update_zenodo.rst

 .. dropdown:: Instructions

+Official MET releases are published through `Zenodo <https://zenodo.org/>`_ and members of the `DTCenter Zenodo Community <https://zenodo.org/communities/dtcenter/members>`_ have permission to upload new software versions.

   - Download the zip file of the new release from the `MET GitHub release page <https://github.com/dtcenter/MET/releases>`_.

   - Log into Zenodo